 I’m in the research phase of my book on customer experience product failures and I’m pleased to find several books on failure that will inform my work.
 I’m collecting them in a list on UX Zeitgeist: Oh Noes!
 Books About Failure.
 I’ll be adding reviews of each book I read.
 So far, Being Wrong is my favorite, Kathryn Schulz brings both philosophical rigor and great stories.

 …Real Stories and Practical Lessons from Experience Design Failures“.
 Learn more at the book site.

 Empathy has long been a useful trait in designers, because we’re more likely to design products and services that offer utility, usability, and desirability if we care about customers.
 By extension, it’s therefore a useful trait for business people as well, as authors like Dan Pink point out.
-When hiring, the tricky part is figuring [...]

 I’m not convinced the MFA is the new MBA, though I like this use of Chekhov’s technique for talking to clients: “One of Chekhov’s more famous quotes was “Any idiot can face a crisis; it is this day-to-day living that wears you out”.
 His simple philosophies come through in his stories, which were not noted for their intricate plots.
 Rather, Chekhov found emotion and drama in ordinary, everyday events….
 How Does Chekhov’s Model Work?
 First, Anton tees up a messy situation.
 Second, he describes the impact the situation is having on his characters – then delights us with an ending. “

 Mr. Ennes… might be the best soup kitchen chef in New York City.
 On Thanksgiving, when most of the cooks at the cityâ€™s other 470-some soup kitchens simply roasted turkey, he prepared â€œturkey four ways,â€ including one with mango-ginger glaze and tropical fruit stuffing.